Higginsville, Missouri: Education

-Public education in Higginsville is administered by Lafayette County C-1 School District, which operates one elementary school, one middle school and Lafayette County High School.
+Public education in Higginsville is administered by Lafayette County C-1 School District,. which operates one elementary school, one middle school and Lafayette County High School.

 Immanuel Lutheran School is a private institution.

 Higginsville has a public library, the Robertson Memorial Library.

+Metropolitan Community College has the C-1 school district area in its service area, but not its in-district taxation area.